 CEO Magazine notes that John Sculley “made a number of shaky product decisions, including launching the Apple Newton and moving into the camera and CD player businesses.”
 He also signed a disastrous licensing arrangement with Bill Gates that allowed Microsoft to become the dominant player in the desktop computer business.

 Profits nose-dived and, by June 1993, John Sculley was gone.
 Apple agreed to severance pay, stock options, and a commitment to buy Sculley’s mansion and his Lear jet.
 Ka-ching: $10 million.
+Not the best investment.

 Fred Goodwin and the Royal Bank of Scotland

 Hundreds of thousands of people took huge financial hits in the 2008 banking crisis, but Fred Goodwin, one of the people who caused the catastrophe was not one of them.

 Goodwin became CEO of the bank in January 2001 and embarked on an aggressive expansion program.
 There were mergers and acquisitions followed by deep staffing cuts that earning Goodwin the title “Fred the Shred.”